CodyBontecou/blog/src/dopamine-fasting-with-100-days-of-code.md

 ## Rules

+- Code minimum an hour every day for the next 100 days.
+- Tweet your progress every day with the #100DaysOfCode hashtag.
 - No video games
 - No watching live streams
 - No movies or shows
   - Occasional movie nights with my wife are allowed
   - I just want to avoid consistently watching movies and shows
-- No music - Occasional podcasts are allowed
+- No music
+  - Occasional podcasts are allowed
     - I'm thinking a 1-2 hour per day limit
-    - Occasional music is allowed - I'm thinking a 1-2 hour per day limit
+  - Occasional music is allowed
+    - I'm thinking a 1-2 hour per day limit
     - I just want to avoid consistently listening to music
 - I only can interact with endlessly scrolling apps using their APIs
   - No feed queries - Only post update, and reply